The Best Hotel in Every State, According to Customers

 West Virginia: Hampton Inn, Wheeling

 Come for a place to sleep, stay for a place to play.
 Because if there’s one thing that sets this Hampton Inn apart, it’s the incredible aquatic center.
 There’s an indoor pool, an outdoor hot tub, two steam rooms, a rain shower, and even a fun water feature for kids.
-If pools are your thing, here are the most beautiful ones at airports around the world.

 Wisconsin: Holiday Inn Express & Suites Madison Central, Madison